 Additionally, it is important to always look for obstacles on all sides of your vehicle in order to prevent accidents and injuries.

-Many back-up camera models contain features which work within your car’s system to slow your car down if an obstacle is detected.
+Many backup camera models contain features that work within your car’s system to slow your car down if an obstacle is detected.
 At the same time, it is still your responsibility to take all of the necessary actions to avoid a crash.

 Have You Been Injured in a Backover Accident?
 Get Legal Help Today